 Few people return from an African safari entirely unchanged: The experience is too intense and indelible.
 To witness the Serengeti’s epic wildebeest migration, or to watch a leopard stalking its prey at dusk in Botswana's majestic Okavango Delta, is to be reconnected viscerally to the primal currents of life on earth.
 For a first-time safari, we recommend the extraordinary game-viewing in Sabi Sand, a private reserve adjoining South Africa’s Kruger National Park.
 There, you will find many of the continent’s most stylish and sumptuous lodges, which magically combine 21st-century luxury with a timeless experience of the wild.
 On a second visit, there is an urge to venture farther afield.
 These days, surrounding countries have joined the luxury travel revolution.
-In particular, neighboring Namibia now offers a number of stylish and comfortable properties in surroundings of astounding natural splendor.- Andrew Harper
+In particular, neighboring Namibia now offers a number of stylish and comfortable properties in surroundings of astounding natural splendor.

-Luke Dale-Roberts served as the much-heralded executive chef of La Colombe (see above) and now has a 30-seat restaurant in The Old Biscuit Mill, home to an eclectic range of markets, designer stores, studios and galleries.
-Representative dishes might include a starter of foie gras prepared with bourbon, molasses and smoked duck, while a main course could be lamb loin and rib chop with butter bean and lamb-flank casserole and raisin purée.
+Luke Dale-Roberts served as the much-heralded executive chef of La Colombe and now has a 65-seat restaurant in The Old Biscuit Mill, home to an eclectic range of markets, designer stores, studios and galleries.
+Representative dishes might include a starter of foie gras prepared with salt-cured plums, toasted brioche and plum dressing, while a main course could be light curry-glazed kingklip (a popular South African fish) and a carrot-and-cashew purée with carrot beurre noisette.
 Reservations are essential.
+Closed Sunday and Monday.

 Come to this very popular restaurant downtown for outstanding Indian food, excellent service and an appealing contemporary setting.
-The tandoori starters are particularly good, as are the seafood main courses such as the prawn curry.33 Church Street Cape Town US$40 http://www.bukhara.com/
+The tandoori starters are particularly good, as are the seafood main courses such as the prawn curry.33 Church Street Cape Town US$30 http://www.bukhara.com/